maxzheng/great-life-guide/genius.md

 For a long time, many believed that intelligence or creativity is something that you are born with.
-Based on recent researches, while genes do play a role in some cases, generally they can be trained using the right skills and techniques as our brains and bodies are extremely adaptable and powerful in all humans.
+Based on recent researches, while genes do play a role in some cases, generally they can be trained using the right skills and techniques as our brains and bodies are extremely adaptable and powerful.
 There are abundant examples in Daniel Coyle's book [The Talent Code](https://amzn.to/3jyCis4) where he explained talent is developed with the right combination of ignition, master coaching, and deep practice.
 Read more under "Skill Development" in [double.guide](http://double.guide)